Nonlinear Model Order Reduction of Dynamical Systems in Process Engineering: Review and Comparison

 \section{Discussion}

 Based on theoretical properties of the MOR methods and the findings of the case study, we summarize characteristic properties of the methods investigated.
-However, we emphasize that definitive statements on a method ranking are delicate, because in addition to $n_z$, most MOR techniques possess further hyperparameters that can strongly affect ROM behavior, e.g., the position of the sensitive element (COMP, AGG) or the ANN architecture (MFL, KW, MFL-ANN).
+However, we emphasize that definitive statements on method ranking are delicate, because in addition to $n_z$, most MOR techniques possess further hyperparameters that can strongly affect ROM behavior, {\eg}, the position of the sensitive element (COMP, AGG) or the ANN architecture (MFL, KW, MFL-ANN).
 Although we performed a basic validation of crucial hyperparameters within the case study, we do not claim that this screening was exhaustive.
-Additionally, the performance of a certain type of ROM may be system-dependent, and in that sense our experimental results may be specific to air separation.
+Additionally, the performance of a certain type of ROM may be system-dependent, and in that sense our experimental results may be specific to air separation {units}.

-Comparing the results of intrusive (MFL, MFLu) to non-intrusive nonlinear subspace methods (KW, MFL-ANN) in the case study, we conclude that similar ROM accuracies are reached when targeting very low-order models.
+Comparing the results of intrusive (MFL, MFLu) to non-intrusive nonlinear subspace methods (KW, MFL-ANN) in the case study, we conclude that similar ROM {accuracy is} reached when targeting very low-order models.
 Such very-low-order ROMs are important in control applications, where CPU reduction has a high priority whereas moderate errors are acceptable.
 Often, a moderate prediction error can be compensated by state estimation and model adaptation, especially if the error is predominantly steady-state offset \cite{Morari.2012}.
-On the other hand, despite a relatively low RMSE, the POD-Res results exhibited an IR in the very-low-order setup, which can be problematic in control applications.
+On the other hand, despite a relatively low RMSE, the POD-Res results exhibited an {inverse response} in the very-low-order setup, which can be problematic in control applications.